Why should we avoid heat stress

 During the hot summer days, calves can suffer from heat stress.
 This can present long-term challenges through all growth stages of life, starting from birth.
 This article dives into why preventing heat stress is so important and strategies that can help minimize and manage heat stress.

 Maximizing the genetic potential of your future herd begins before birth.
-Research has shown that heat stress decelerates the rapid weight gain of the fetus during the dry period and can result in a lower birth weight (Laporta, J., et al. 2020).
+Research has shown that heat stress decelerates the rapid weight gain of the fetus during the dry period and can result in lower birth weight (Laporta, J., et al. 2020).
 Lighter calves also often have lower vitality.

 The first 24 hours of life are vital to the health and development of the calf.
-Heat stress during the first few days of life can affect future heifer growth due to a lower efficiency of nutrient absorption.
+Heat stress during the first few days of life can affect future heifer growth due to lower efficiency of nutrient absorption.
 For example, calves that are heat stressed will not absorb all the immunoglobulins from colostrum to their fullest potential.
 As a result, these calves are presented with challenges from day one that they cannot recover from.

 Future Heifer Growth

 Heifers under heat stress will consume less feed while their energy requirements are increasing by 20 to 30 percent.
 This 20-30% increase is accounting for additional energy required to cool the body down, similar to additional energy requirements in the winter to keep the calf warm.
-Without sufficient feed intake to provide the heifer with adequate calories to meet her energetic demands, growth of the heifer is stunted.
+Without sufficient feed intake to provide the heifer with adequate calories to meet her energetic demands, the growth of the heifer is stunted.
 The energy that is consumed through the feed is utilized for maintenance first, any additional calories will be utilized towards growth.

 Compromised heifer growth → elevated rearing costs → lower milk production

-Calves under heat stress pant and sweat more.
+Calves under heat stress pants and sweat more.
 To compensate for this loss of moisture and prevent dehydration, fresh, cool water should always be available.
 To maintain hydration, healthy calves under heat stress should aim to drink between 1-4 gallons of water per day in addition to their milk feedings.
 Sick calves with diarrhea should drink up to 5 gallons of water for optimal body hydration.
 A fluid imbalance can suppress the calf’s immune system.

 Water loss → Weakened immune system → stunted heifer growth